tomazJakomin/symfony-api-transaction/README.md

-# Symfony 5 API Transaction
+# Dockerized Symfony 5 API
-This project is using symfony 5 to prepare simple API that has customers which
+This project is using symfony 5 to prepare simple REST API that has customers which
 can deposit and retrieve credit.

 ## Getting started
-Clone the repository and run composer install.
+Clone the repository and move to project root

-Point your local server with php to the public/index.php Edit the .env file to use your mysql server.
-DATABASE_URL=mysql://<DBusername>:@<location>:3306/<dbName>?serverVersion=8.0
-Run migrations (bin/console doctrine:migrations:migrate)
+run composer install.
+In the root of the project run ``docker-compose up -d``

+When the server is booted run: `docker-compose exec php-fpm php bin/console doctrine:migrations:migrate` Select `yes` option.
+The DB migrations will be executed

+Visit the running webservice on [localhost:14000](http://localhost:14000)

 ## Solved problems
 Used DB locks to support concurrent writes and reads to the DB when editing the